stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/01-beginning-ios-portal-development/06-using-login-screenlet-for-authentication.markdown

     ![Figure 3: These alignment constraints center Login Screenlet in the scene.](../../../images/ios-lp-alignment-constraints.png)

-4. Login Screenlet stretches or compresses to fill the view.
+4. By default, Login Screenlet stretches or compresses to fill the view.
 It's compressed at the moment because of the alignment constraints.
-To avoid any ill-effects brought on by automatic resizing, you'll set constraints that set the Screenlet to a fixed size.
+To avoid any ill-effects caused by automatic resizing, you'll set the Screenlet to a fixed size.
 With the view selected, open the *Add New Constraints* menu at the bottom-right of the canvas.
 In this menu, set the *Width* to 270 and the *Height* to 185, and click the *Add 2 Constraints* button.
-The Screenlet looks better now, and the Auto Layout errors are gone.
+The Screenlet looks better now and the Auto Layout errors are gone.
 Note that you don't have to use these exact width and height values when using Login Screenlet.
     You can size the Screenlet however you wish.

     ![Figure 3: Setting these size constraints ensures that Login Screenlet isn't too stretched out or compressed.](../../../images/ios-lp-size-constraints.png)